Aesonus/scrolltracker.js/README.md

 # scrolltracker.js
 scrolltrack.js

 This tracks a users scroll location on the y axis and returns the user to that location on refresh by storing the data in a cookie.
-You can apply a frequency for the function to check and a cookie duration.
+You can apply a frequency for the function to check (in second; the default is 2) and a cookie duration (in days).

 ex: